danReynolds/EARTH121/lessons/IgneousRock.md

 ## Felsic Igneous Rocks

-Granite is the best known of all igneous rocks, and is felsic.
+Granite is the best known of all igneous rocks, and is intrusive, felsic.
 Granite is phaneritic in texture, 20% quartz and 65% feldspar.

 **Rhyolite** = extrusive equivalent of granite and like granite, is composed of light-coloured silicates.
 Buff to pink or light grey in color.
 Aphanitic, with glass fragments and voids indicating rapid cooling in a surface environment.